-- Supplying unnaturally high doses of naturally occurring substances (e.g. cobalt and nickel) - Treatment with bisphosphonates in horses younger than 4 years, or bisphosphonates administered in other ways than the drug is approved/registered for.
+- Treatment with bisphosphonates in horses younger than 4 years, or bisphosphonates administered in other ways than the drug is approved/registered for.
 The use of bisphosphonates without a marketing authorization for horses is also prohibited.
-This includes all aminobisphosphonates (e.g. zoledronate, alenodronate, pamidronate).
+This includes all aminobisphosphonates (e.g. zoledronate, alenodronate, pamidronate)

-B.LIST OF WITHDRAWAL TIMES
+B. LIST OF WITHDRAWAL TIMES

-The withdrawal times listed here should be considered minimum requirements and are counted as lasting from the last administration of a medication or substance, or termination of other treatment until the start of the first race.
+The withdrawal times listed here should be considered minimum requirements and are counted as lasting from the last administration of a medication or substance, or termination of other treatment, until the start of the first race of the day.
 When a substance or drug is detected in biological material from the horse, it is considered prohibited even if the substance or drug was administered earlier than the listed withdrawal time.